 Peer Groups are affinity groups based on the categories below.
 We come together to share knowledge and build trust.
 If you are looking for a technology community in your area, feel free to participate in as many peer resource groups as you like.
 If you are a Technology First member, then you can login to this website and see your groups.
 Registration is always free for Technology First members.
 Here is our current list.
 If you are a member, when you click on the bullet-pointed Peer Group description header, you will be taken to that Peer Group's forum.
 Feel free to participate in the discussion.
 Everyone has access to the Workforce Development forum.

 Interested in attending a Peer Group event?
 Click here.

 Interested in sponsoring a Peer Group?
 Click here.

-The CIO Council is a group of the most Senior IT Leaders in the area who meet regularly as peers to facilitate and discuss current and relevant topics in a collaborative manner.
-It is a very valuable forum to learn new or different approaches, validate thoughts and expand on existing practices.
-It is vendor agnostic, transparent, and all about sharing value-add processes and experiences.
+The strength of an organization’s technology department begins with its leadership.
+The CIO Council is a group of the most Senior Information Technology leaders in the Dayton region who meets regularly to discuss emerging relevant topics and best practices.
+This collaborative is a valuable forum to learn new or different approaches, generate ideation, and expand existing processes.
+It is vendor agnostic, transparent, and all about sharing value-add solutions and experiences.

 To navigate the aggressively evolving landscape of the internet, connect with our Cybersecurity Peer Group.
 They meet to discuss current events and relevant topics dealing with cybers attacks, incident response, and current security awareness standards.
 The atmosphere is interactive and intent on information sharing.
 Attendees come with real-life challenges to solve and leave with crowd-sourced ideas to try.